Skip to Navigation Skip to Content

 Wendi Schneider

 Her interest in photography germinated in the early 1980s with the use of a camera to reference models for oil paintings.
-Mesmerized by the possibilities of the photographic art form and the alchemy of the darkroom, yet missing the sensuousness of oils, she began to layer oils on photographs to manipulate the boundaries between the real and the imagined.
+Mesmerized by the possibilities of the photographic art form and the alchemy of the darkroom, yet missing the sensuousness of oils, she began to layer paint on photographs to manipulate the boundaries between the real and the imagined.
 This process laid the groundwork for the unique layering and gilding that would become the foundation of ‘States of Grace’, which she began in 2012.